 National Storytelling Week teaching resources

-To celebrate National Storytelling Week 2014, we’d like to entice you and your class into the world of make-believe, of pirates, faraway lands, fairy tales and graphic novels, inspiring everyone to share their own stories in the process.
-This collection of expertly crafted teaching resources, shared by teachers, for teachers, is freely available on TES Connect to help you enrich the lives of your pupils through the power of storytelling.
+To celebrate National Storytelling Week 2015, we’d like to entice you and your class into the world of make-believe, of pirates, faraway lands, fairy tales and graphic novels, inspiring everyone to share their own stories in the process.
+This collection of teaching resources, shared by teachers, for teachers, is freely available on TES to help you enrich the lives of your pupils through the power of storytelling.

 Story telling inspiration and ideas